-The banking, utilities and capital goods sectors had the highest concentration of gross unrealized losses in our corporate fixed income securities portfolio as of December 31, 2012.
-In general, credit spreads remain wider than at initial purchase for most of the securities with gross unrealized losses in these categories.
+The utilities, consumer goods and banking sectors had the highest concentration of gross unrealized losses in our corporate fixed income securities portfolio as of December 31, 2013.
+In general, the gross unrealized losses are principally related to increasing risk-free interest rates or widening credit spreads since the time of initial purchase.

-The unrealized net capital gain for the equity portfolio totaled \$35 million and comprised \$36 million of gross unrealized gains and \$1 million of gross unrealized losses as of December 31, 2012.
-This is compared to an unrealized net capital gain for the equity portfolio totaling \$36 million, comprised of \$38 million of gross unrealized gains and \$2 million of gross unrealized losses as of December 31, 2011.
-As of December 31, 2012, we have the intent and ability to hold our equity securities with unrealized losses until recovery.
+The unrealized net capital gain for the equity portfolio totaled \$85 million and comprised \$90 million of gross unrealized gains and \$5 million of gross unrealized losses as of December 31, 2013.
+This is compared to an unrealized net capital gain for the equity portfolio totaling \$35 million, comprised of \$36 million of gross unrealized gains and \$1 million of gross unrealized losses as of December 31, 2012.